Automate management tasks using database jobs

 GO EXEC sp_configure 'show advanced options', 1; GO RECONFIGURE; GO EXEC sp_configure 'Database Mail XPs', 1; GO RECONFIGURE

 You can notify the operator that something happened with your SQL Agent jobs.
-An operator defines contact information for an individual responsible for the maintenance of one or more Managed Instances.
+An operator defines contact information for an individual responsible for the maintenance of one or more instances in SQL Managed Instance.
 Sometimes, operator responsibilities are assigned to one individual.
-In systems with multiple Managed Instance or SQL Servers, many individuals can share operator responsibilities.
+In systems with multiple instances in SQL Managed Instance or SQL Server, many individuals can share operator responsibilities.
 An operator does not contain security information, and does not define a security principal.

 You can create operators using SSMS or the Transact-SQL script shown in the following example: